cgarciaflor/Turn-Based-Style-Game/README.md

 # Turn-Based-Style-Game
+This was a full semester game project prototype for ITCS 4236

 To get to the title scene to start the game locate the Scenes folder within the Assets folder and within the Scenes Folder, locate the scene called Title Scene
 Assets -----> Scenes -------> TitleScene